MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 The following table summaries the different authentication methods that are supported for opening protected documents.

+In addition, the Azure Information Protection viewer for iOS and Android can open files by using a Microsoft account.

 |Platforms for opening documents: Word, Excel, PowerPoint|Authentication by Azure AD|Authentication by Microsoft account|
 |---------------|----------|-----------|-----------|
 |Windows|Yes [[1]](#footnote-1)|Yes [[2]](#footnote-2)|